 Students U-PASS Winter 2021

-In light of the COVID-19 pandemic and in consultation with UW leadership, UW Tacoma has decided to waive the Universal Student U-PASS fee for spring quarter 2020.
+In light of the COVID-19 pandemic and in consultation with UW leadership, UW Tacoma has decided to waive the Universal Student U-PASS fee for summer quarter 2020.
 This is in response to public health directives on social distancing, area transit agencies’ decisions to temporarily stop collecting fares, and the move to online instruction for spring quarter.

 To receive your refunds faster and in the safest manner, Student Fiscal Services recommends that you set up Direct Deposit.
 If you prefer to receive a check, please make sure that your local address on MyUW is correct.
 You can verify and change your address by logging into MyUW and clicking on “change of address”.
 Please note that delivery of the check will take 7-10 business days.

 With the waiver of the fee, your U-PASS will be deactivated for spring quarter.
 The exception is Academic Student Employees who will continue to have an active U-PASS under the terms of their collective bargaining agreement.

 As mentioned above, transit agencies are not currently collecting fares and so rides are effectively free, however should be taken sparingly due to social distancing directives designed to stem the outbreak.
 Should area transit agencies reinstate fares prior to the end of the quarter, you will have the option of purchasing a U-PASS from Transportation Services at a prorated rate.